RebRut03/School_District_Analysis/README.md

 - Using bulleted lists and images of DataFrames as support, address the following questions.
 There is a bulleted list that addresses how each of the seven school district metrics was affected by the changes in the data (10 pt).

 -	How is the district summary affected? it's really not affected
-- How is the school summary affected?
+- How is the school summary affected? not much has changed
 -	How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
 - How does replacing the ninth-grade scores affect the following:
 - Math and reading scores by grade